 Supporting medical education has always and continues to be very important part of what we do at GSK.
 The healthcare professionals who prescribe the medicines we develop are an integral part of a patient journey.
 Healthcare, particularly medicine, is an innovative and fast evolving area.
 We want to support healthcare professionals in ensuring they can access high quality, up to date medical education to help them make the best decisions for their patients.

 At GSK, we have changed how we support HCPs: instead of directly funding healthcare professionals, we are finding new, more independent ways to do this.
 These changes do not affect our commitment to medical education but instead mean the decisions about ‘what’, ‘how’ and ‘who’ are made by independent organisations and not by GSK.
 It is very important that this support exists, particularly in a healthcare system under severe resource constraints.
 But we believe it is equally important that this is done transparently and free from perceptions of any potential conflicts of interest.
 The combination of HCP and patient confidence in healthcare plays a critical role in how patients feel and how they respond to treatment so it is very important that these relationships are based on trust.

+We are currently accepting applications for IME support.
+Please submit your funding request by Wednesday, 30th September, 2020.
 Decisions on funding requests will be made within 4 weeks following the submission deadline.